 Okay, seriously, if you're one of those "I'm too evolved to watch TV" types that seem to have taken over around here, I am SO not your guy.
 For the record, "I don't own a television" is a bit dated as a smug humblebrag.
 First of all, there are some amazingly smart well-made programs on these days as there always have been.
 Second, watching television shows on Netflix counts as watching television -- I'm not sure how so many people convinced themselves otherwise.
 Third and most important, "not owning a TV" doesn't amount to much if you can't go two minutes without checking your phone (which is, in my opinion, a far more contemptible modern vice).

-I love baseball and am really liking the Giants' hot start!
-(It's okay... we're still alright.
-Lots of games still to play) I'm tossing around the idea of a multi-city ballpark tour later this summer.
+I love baseball and have faith the Giants aren't going to let us down.
+I'm tossing around the idea of a multi-city ballpark tour later this summer.
 I enjoy live music in small places, barbecued hamburgers and trying to figure out what's going on.
-Vegas is always a fun getaway and I'm comped anytime at the Las Vegas Hilton.
+Vegas is always a fun getaway and I'm comped anytime at the Las Vegas Hilton or whatever they're calling it these days.
 I've always had a thing for staying in hotels (I think it's because they make the bed for me) and love trying new restaurants.
 Why are there no good delis up here?!
+I want to use my camping gear again!
 I enjoy cooking - I'm no gourmet but I can make just about anything I want.

 I'm a major nightowl -- I'm always up too late for my own good.
 If the knowledge is trivial and useless I probably know it but am definitely capable of having an intelligent conversation.
 I have a lot of good friends in L.A. and I try to get down there often.